-These sample projects also make use of the \$CUDA\PATH environment variable to locate the CUDA Toolkit and the associated .rules or .props file are needed.
-Which file will depend on what version of Visual Studio is used to locate and configure the nvcc compiler.
+These sample projects also make use of the \$CUDA\PATH environment variable to locate where the CUDA Toolkit and the associated .props files are.

-For Visual Studio 2008 projects, the environment variable is set automatically using the .rules file, and is installed automatically as part of the CUDA Toolkit installation process.
-The .rules file is installed into \$VisualStudioInstallDir\VC\VCProjectDefaults.
-You must reference this .rules file from your Visual Studio 2008 project files when building your own CUDA applications.

-For Visual Studio 2010 and 2012 projects, the environment variable is set automatically using the Build Customization CUDA 6.0.props file, and is installed automatically as part of the CUDA Toolkit installation process.
-For Visual Studio 2010, the CUDA 6.0.props file is installed into C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V100\BuildCustomizations.
-For Visual Studio 2012, the CUDA 6.0.props file is installed into C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V110\BuildCustomizations.
-You can reference this CUDA 6.0.props file when building your own CUDA applications.
+The environment variable is set automatically using the Build Customization CUDA 6.5.props file, and is installed automatically as part of the CUDA Toolkit installation process.

+For Visual Studio 2010, the CUDA 6.5.props file is installed into:

+C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V100\BuildCustomizations

+For Visual Studio 2012, the CUDA 6.5.props file is installed into:

+C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V110\BuildCustomizations

+For Visual Studio 2013, the CUDA 6.5.props file is installed into:

+C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V120\BuildCustomizations

+You can reference this CUDA 6.5.props file when building your own CUDA applications.